atbrew/atbrew.github.io/docs/cv.markdown

 - **Open Water Swimming (Dublin Swimming Club) & Water Polo (Sandycove)**: I'm an active member of Ireland's oldest swimming club Dublin Swimming Club and once a year you will find me swimming Dublin's Liffey, Dun-Loaghaire Harbor, Glendalough and Irelands Eye to Howth (without a wetsuit, but with togs!).
 I play a little Water-Polo (without horses!) with Sandycove in the Leinster League and my kids.

-- **Technology Projects, 3D printing & building actual things** I'm a builder, I enjoy designing and building things tangible things, from Halloween gadgets, to 3D printed replacement parts to garden sheds.
+- **Technology Projects, 3D printing & building actual things** I'm a builder, I enjoy designing and building things tangible things, from Raspberry-PI enabled Halloween gadgets, to customer made 3D printed replacement parts, to hand-designed garden sheds.
 I also like to attack things with code, such as the site I build for my Dad which leveraged optical character recognition & generative text & image processing to help digitize his [lifes work](https://kevin-brew.github.io/sermons/).
 I also bake a mean pineapple upside down cake!